Denzel-Hernandez/Hangman-Game/README.md

 4. Run the project by pressing **F5** or selecting **Debug > Start Debugging**.

 ## Screenshots
-*(Optional: Add screenshots showing the game running in the terminal.)*
+*(Optional: Add screenshots showing the game running in the terminal, along with the visual hangman representation.)*

 ## Future Improvements
-- Add more categories and themes for word selection.
+- Add more word categories and themes for greater variety.
-- Implement a multiplayer mode where players can compete to solve words faster.
+- Implement a multiplayer mode where players can take turns guessing words.
-- Add a scoring system based on the number of correct guesses and difficulty level.
+- Further refine the scoring system and introduce bonuses for quick or efficient wins.
-- Create a GUI version of the game for a more interactive experience.
+- Create a **GUI version** for a more interactive and visually appealing experience.

 ## Contributions
 Feel free to fork this repository, submit issues, or make pull requests to contribute to this project!